 The position you take will not influence your score.
 Your essay will be given a holistic score that represents how clearly and effectively you expressed your position.
 The following six characteristics of writing will be considered:

+All applicants applying for AHSS have to take the Arithmetic exam.
 It is a multiple-choice assessment.
-There are approximately 40 questions in the Arithmetic portion of the exam.
+There are approximately 20-25 questions in the Arithmetic portion of the exam.
 This section will assess your ability in the following areas: